bredele/atmospheric/README.md

 atmospheric
 ===========

-atmospheric pressure at given altitude.
+atmospheric pressure at given altitude given by the international standard atmosphere.

 ![atmospheric](pressure.png)